 As GPs, if there’s something bothering our patients, we want to hear about it.

 Dr Debbie Harvey, GP Cancer Lead, North West Coast Strategic Clinical Alliance (Cheshire & Merseyside)

-Be honest.
+- Be honest.
 Tell your doctor about anything that’s not normal for you, even if it doesn’t seem that important or you think it might be a bit embarrassing.
 Your doctor is a professional and is used to helping with lots of different types of symptoms.

 - Be thorough.
-Mention all your symptoms and don’t put it down to ‘just getting older’, or assume it’s part of another health condition.
+Mention all your symptoms and don’t put it down to ‘just getting older’ or assume it’s part of another health condition.
 If something’s bothering you, then your doctor will want to hear about it.
-It’s particularly important to be detailed if you’re speaking to your doctor online or by phone and they can’t see you.
+Try to give as much detail as you can, especially if you’re speaking to your doctor online or by phone and they can’t see you.

-Be prepared.
-Have a think about how to describe the changes, and roughly how long you’ve had them for and if anything makes it better or worse.
-Writing down these things and any questions you want to say can help.
-It can also be useful for your doctor to have a list of medications that you are taking, including any over-the-counter or herbal remedies.
-And you may want to have a pen and paper ready, so you can take notes or write down any next steps during your appointment.
+- Be prepared.
+Have a think about how to describe the changes you’ve noticed.
+Think about roughly how long you’ve had them for and if anything makes it better or worse.
+Writing down these things and any questions you want to ask, can help.
+It can also be useful to have a list of medications that you are taking, including any over-the-counter or herbal remedies.
+Have a pen and paper ready, so you can take notes during your appointment and write down any next steps.

 Some of my patients come in with all the things they want to tell me written down.
 That can be really useful to get a better picture of what's going on with their health and helps us prioritise which concerns to deal with first.